scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Some MF fonts have glyph names with characters which aren't allowed in PostScript names
-    -   FontForge failed to set widthset when it read in glyphs from a windows FNT (FON) file.
+    -   websharpstudios failed to set widthset when it read in glyphs from a windows FNT (FON) file.
 This meant that some glyphs might be ignored.
     -   The context chaining dialog had a bad test for valid glyph names